 - The materials include a summative assessment provided at the end of each module that measures the comprehension focus, encoding, and decoding of the targeted phonics skills and sight words covered throughout the module.
-For example, students segment words with their fists, circle the answer to a comprehension question, and read from a pre-made list of words that contain the phonics focus. - On the last day of every lesson plan, students take a formative assessment of the concepts taught that week.
+For example, students encode words and sentences, read aloud, verbally answer comprehension questions, and read words from a premade list containing the phonics focus. - On the last day of every lesson plan, students take a formative assessment of the concepts taught that week.
 These formative assessments monitor progress on the phonics focus and sight words.
 The assessments vary in types of tasks and questions.
 Students encode words dictated by the teacher that follow the phonics focus of the week, decode sight words and words that follow the phonics focus, and write sight words dedicated by the teacher.
-For example, in "Module 2, Week 5," students encode the words "with," "push," "bath," and "fish," which match the phonics focus of final digraphs /sh/ and /th/.
-Students write three to four sight words that the teacher selects from the list: "where, will, down, they, went, and, come,
+For example, in "Module 1, Week 4," students encode the words "new," "grew," "chewed," and "screw," which matches the phonics focus of the diphthong vowel team /ew/.
+Students write three to four sight words the teacher selects from the list: "together, first, use, walk."
+Students

-- said, here, look."
-Students read the decodable text Chip and Josh Take a Bath while the teacher assesses decoding, retelling, and fluency. - The materials provide ongoing formative assessments with varying questions throughout the lessons.
-For example, during the word study/phonics activity, students use cards to create new words to encode and decode while the teacher observes and asks questions.
+- read the decodable text, New Clothes, while the teacher assesses decoding, retelling, and fluency. - The materials provide ongoing formative assessments with varying questions throughout the lessons.
+For example, during the word study/phonics activity, students will use cards to create new words to encode and decode while the teacher observes and asks questions.
 Students demonstrate mastery through various formative tasks, including verbal and written expression.
 The materials do not provide diagnostic assessments.